chinapedia/wikipedia.abstract.en/Page/Dyslexia.md

 Causes

-Inferior_parietal_lobule_-_superior_view_animation.gif Researchers have been trying to find the neurobiological basis of dyslexia since the condition was first identified in 1881.[67][68]
+Researchers have been trying to find the neurobiological basis of dyslexia since the condition was first identified in 1881.[67][68]
 For example, some have tried to associate the common problem among dyslexics of not being able to see letters clearly to abnormal development of their visual nerve cells.[69]

 Neuroanatomy